alfateam/a/README.md

 Release Notes
 ---------------
+__0.4.4__
+Introduced promise mocks.
+Tests with failing setup are reported as inconclusive.
+Bugfix: Test names no longer converted to lowercase.
 __0.4.3__
 Can reset expectations on mocks by mock.reset.
 Renamed expectRequire.clear to expectRequire.reset.
 Same goes for for requireMock.